What is OAuth 2 sync?

 - Select the offline_access checkbox.

 - Click the Add permissions button.
-Once finished, remember to provide the Application ID and Client Secret to the LibCal admin so they can enter it into LibCal to enable the app (see Step 2 below).
+Once finished, remember to provide the Application ID and Client Secret Value to the LibCal admin so they can enter it into LibCal to activate the app (see Step 2 below).

-Once the Application ID and Application Password have been obtained during the app registration process, the LibCal Admin will use these to enable syncing for their LibCal system.
+Once the Application ID and Application Password have been obtained during the app registration process, the LibCal Admin will use these to activate syncing for their LibCal system.

 - Log into LibCal and go to Admin > Integrations.

-- In the Application Secret field, enter the Application Password obtained during the app registration process.
+- In the Client Secret: Value field, enter the Client Secret Value (not the Secret ID) obtained during the app registration process.

 - Click the Save Settings button.